playi/WonderPy/README.md

 # Contribute
 Pull requests are welcome!
 Please check the list of issues and todo's at the [WonderPy repository on github](https://github.com/playi/WonderPy/issues).

-Additional examples would also be great:
+Additional examples in the [WonderPyExamples repository](https://github.com/WonderPyExamples) would also be great:

 * Integrations with other cool packages
 * IoT integrations